Logan Paul: Boxing career

-Amateur career

-KSI vs. Logan Paul
+Paul vs KSI

 On February 3, 2018, following his white collar amateur boxing match with Joe Weller, British YouTuber KSI challenged Paul to a boxing match.
 On February 24, 2018, it was announced that Paul and his brother would be fighting KSI and his younger brother, Deji, in two white-collar boxing matches.
 The fight ended as a majority draw, with two judges scoring the fight even at 57–57 and a third judge scoring 58–57 in favor of KSI.

-Professional career

-KSI vs. Logan Paul II
+Paul vs. KSI II

 On September 4, 2019, it was announced that Paul would be making his professional boxing debut in a rematch against KSI, which would be broadcast exclusively on DAZN in the United States.
 The fight was scheduled to take place on November 9 at the Staples Center.
 At the UK press conference for the rematch, Paul again stirred controversy as he accused KSI of having five abortions, before remarking, "Five babies dead.
 I might return the favor and kill you."
 He received criticism from abortion rights activists, who described his comment as "horrific", while anti-abortion activists came to his defense.
 Paul responded by stating, "I said something distasteful and insensitive."

 The rematch, which consisted of six three minute rounds, resulted in a win for KSI via split decision, with two judges scoring the fight 57–54 and 56–55 for KSI, and one judge scoring it 56–55 in favor of Paul.